airdeploy/airdeploy-docs/docs/flagger-sdk/attributes.md

 ---
-id: filters
+id: attributes
-title: Filters
+title: Attributes
-sidebar_label: Filters
+sidebar_label: Attributes
 ---

+`Flagger` does some attributes manipulations before trying to match it against filters.

+Here is the wrap-up of all the things `Flagger` does with attributes:

-1. Flagger  lower case all filter keys
+1. `Flagger` lower case all the keys in the Entities attributes:

     {"IsAdMiN": true}